Mhungu/charm-portfolio/_posts/secondblog.md

 ---
 date: '2023-04-30T11:50:54.000Z'
-title: 'What makes Simmons, Simmons?: The Scales of Simmons'
+title: The Scales of Simmons
 tagline: Made in collaboration with Khushi Parikh
 preview: >-
   This project was a representation of the Simmons building focusing on